Axolotl Aquariums

 Custom Axolotl Aquariums

-Even though axolotls are classified as amphibians, they are mainly aquatic animals.
-So, your axolotl aquarium will only need to contain water.
+Even though axolotls are classified as amphibians, they are mainly aquatic, so your axolotl aquarium only needs to contain water.

 Speaking of water… Axolotl tanks should hold no less than 20 gallons.
-You should also note, the aquarium length is more important than the height, as your axolotl will mostly roam around the bottom of the tank.
+Also note that the tank’s length is more important than its height, as your axolotl will mostly roam around the bottom of the tank.

-We offer many custom tank designs that give your axolotl all of the space it needs.
-Some aquarium shapes you can choose from are:
+We offer many fish tank designs that give your axolotl all the space it needs.
+The aquarium shapes you can choose from are square, cube, rectangle, pentagon, and hexagon.

 Axolotl Aquarium Requirements